 “In the best nonfiction, it seems to me, you’re always made aware that you are being engaged with a supple mind at work.
 The story line or plot in nonfiction consists of the twists and turns of a thought process working itself out.”

-On Wednesday, November 8 from 10AM to 12:30, for six weeks, participants read, write and study the personal essay with Kimberly Crum and a group of peer writers.
-Participants will complete 1) one weekly timed-writing prompt 2) one-two assigned published essays each week to read between meetings 3) receive peer commentary at two class meetings, using a strength-based process.
-Participants will learn how to weave outside research into essays, use fictional techniques to create supporting anecdotes and reflect on their experiences in direct or indirect ways.
-Each participant will practice and refine both critique and revision skills.
+Mornings on Tuesdays and Wednesdays for six-weeks, from 10AM to 12:30, up to eight participants will read, write and study the personal essay with Kimberly Crum and a group of peer writers.
+Participants will complete one weekly timed-writing prompt, read assigned published essays, and will receive peer commentary at two class meetings, using a strength-based process.
+Evenings on Mondays from 6 to 8:30 PM for six weeks.

 If you love to write, are by nature a curious person, and enjoy the give-and-take of a collegial group of writers, enroll today!
 Call Kimberly at 502-417-3424 or e-mail firstname.lastname@example.org.
 If you are interested or undecided, I will be pleased to meet with you at Studio 123 to discuss your writing goals.
 Once you’ve enrolled, I will e-mail an electronic invoice that you can pay by credit card.
 Or you may pay by check.